MicrosoftDocs/win32/desktop-src/shell/how-to-include-an-application-on-the-open-with-dialog-box.md

 ---
-Description: 'Illustrates how to ensure your application appears in the Open With menu and dialog box for desktop apps, and is available as a default Windows Store app for specified file types.' ms.assetid: 'DFCC07A6-BED5-41A8-86DC-130082AE665A'
+Description: Illustrates how to ensure your application appears in the Open With menu and dialog box for desktop apps, and is available as a default Windows Store app for specified file types. ms.assetid: DFCC07A6-BED5-41A8-86DC-130082AE665A
-title: How to Include an Application in the Open With Dialog Box
+title: How to Include an Application in the Open With Dialog Box ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Include an Application in the Open With Dialog Box